 Please see the TeamDrive Registration Server Administration Guide for a detailed description of the Administration Console and for further details on the configuration and customization of the Registration Server and the TeamDrive Clients connecting to your Server.

-Once you have concluded the configuration, start a TeamDrive Client and register a user after entering your Provider Code (or log in using a user that is provided via external authentication or via CSV import).
+Once you have concluded the configuration, start a TeamDrive Client and register a user account after entering your Provider Code (or log in using a user account that is provided via external authentication or via CSV import).